Minneapolis Protest Breaks Out in Violence, One Dead

 “It’s just eyes,” another said after tear gas exposure sent him upwind.
 “This man died for nothing.
 I can deal with eyes.”

-Julian Medved, a native of Minneapolis’ primarily-black North Side who had come up from his new home in West St. Paul, said he’d arrived at the 3rd Precinct around 7 p.m. and been hit by a tear gas can early on.
+Julian Medved, a native of Minneapolis’ primarily black North Side who had come up from his new home in West St. Paul, said he’d arrived at the Third Precinct around 7 p.m. and was hit by a tear gas can early on.

 “You have to be out here for this sort of thing,” he said.
-“You can’t just be silent.”
+“You can’t just be silent.

 “Everybody’s been real helpful today, making sure everyone’s got everything they need,” he added, gesturing toward the pile of milk and water jugs.
 He lamented a lack of on-the-ground media coverage, but namechecked leftist media nonprofit Unicorn Riot, which livestreamed late Tuesday and Wednesday nights as news helicopters circled overhead.